 The Company has a revolving credit facility for North American operations that provides for borrowings up to an aggregate of \$125.0 million.
 The amount that the Company can borrow at any given time is based upon a formula that takes into account, among other things, fixed assets, eligible billed and unbilled accounts receivable, which can result in borrowing availability of less than the full amount of the facility.
 Fixed assets are based on a percentage of liquidation value.
-As of March 31, 2004 and December 31, 2003, net availability under the credit facility totaled \$20.4 million and \$37.9 million net of outstanding standby letters of credit aggregating \$51.8 million and \$54.5 million, respectively.
+As of June 30, 2004 and December 31, 2003, net availability under the credit facility totaled \$21.0 million and \$37.9 million net of outstanding standby letters of credit aggregating \$51.8 million and \$54.5 million, respectively.
 Substantially all of the outstanding letters of credit are issued to support the Company's casualty insurance requirements or surety needs.
-These letters of credit mature at various dates through December 31, 2004 and December 31, 2003 although the Company periodically borrowed against the credit facility during the periods.
+These letters of credit mature at various dates through December 31, 2005 and most have automatic renewal provisions subject to prior notice of cancellation.
+There were no outstanding draws under the credit facility as of June 30, 2004 and December 31, 2003 although the Company periodically borrowed against the credit facility during the periods.
 The revolving credit facility matures on January 22, 2007.
 The revolving credit facility is collateralized by a first priority security interest in substantially all of the Company's North American assets and a pledge of the stock of certain of the operating subsidiaries.
 All wholly owned subsidiaries collateralize the facility.
 Interest under the facility accrues at rates based, at the Company's option, on the agent bank's base rate plus a margin of between 0.75% and 1.75% or its LIBOR rate (as defined in the credit facility) plus a margin of between 2.25% and 3.25%, each margin depending on certain financial thresholds.
 The facility includes an unused facility fee of 0.50%, which may be adjusted to as low as 0.375% or as high as 0.625% depending on the achievement of certain financial thresholds.